gbmhunter/eng-calcs-js/README.rst

 ========= ========== ==============================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================
-v9.0.2.0  2015-06-14 Made changes to the 'smps-buck-converter', and 'capacitor-energy' calculator image paths. v9.0.1.0  2015-06-14 Tidied up the 'smps-buck-converter' calculator.
+v9.0.4.0  2015-06-16 Moved readmore.js library into repository and updated links accordingly. v9.0.3.0  2015-06-15 Added more validators to the 'smps-buck-converter' calculator. v9.0.2.0  2015-06-14 Made changes to the 'smps-buck-converter', and 'capacitor-energy' calculator image paths. v9.0.1.0  2015-06-14 Tidied up the 'smps-buck-converter' calculator.
 Added more information to the descriptions and renamed the variables slightly.
 Added diagram for buck converter.
 Removed descriptions of individual calculators from this README as I decided they were not needed. v9.0.0.0  2015-06-14 Added 'smps-buck-converter' calculator.
 Removed validator function object from calculator variable construction in all calculators.